Bohjaangles/minaa-admin/admin-page/demo-script.md

 ## Walkthrough part 4

-Next let's take a loook at the profile page.
-First, let's take a look at the current user submitted reports at the top of the profile page.
-As you can see, it's an easy to navigate carousel, so you can easily flip through the reports you've submitted.
+Next let's take a look at the profile page.
+We see all of our user's reports at the top of the  page in an easy-to-navigate carousel.

-Now let's take a look at the saved reports page.
-Here, you can view all the reports you've saved for later viewing.
+Clicking on "Saved" will bring up a Bottom Sheet where you can view all the important reports you've saved.

-Finally, let's check out the settings page.
-Here, you can make some changes to the app, like turning on dark mode.
+Finally, on the settings page you can toggle options for the app, like dark mode.

 ## Walkthrough part 5

-We understand that landmines are a dangerous business, and so we have created a resources page to give our users quick and easy access to key resources about the situation and best practices.
+Landmines are dangerous and upredictable by nature, and so we have created a resources page to give our users quick and easy access to key resources about these kinds of situations and best practices.

-To show you how it works, let's take a look.
+Let's take a look.
 First, we'll open up the resources page.
-As you can see, this contains general information about landmines and best practices for laypeople.
-These are carefully curated by our administrators for even more detailed information about landmine safety.
+Today, this page only contains general information about landmines for demonstration purposes.
+In deployment, these can be curated by our administrators to provide even more up to date and detailed safety information for our users.

 ## Walkthrough part 6 - browser

-We are now going to take a look at our browser-based webpage for Admin users.
-This page is called 'Minaa Analytics' and it is a powerful tool for Admin users to quickly and easily view data about their users and reports made through the Minaa app.
+We are now going to take a look at our browser-based webpage for administrators called 'Minaa Analytics'.
+It is a powerful tool to quickly and easily view data about Minaa users and reports made through the app.

-As an Admin user, you will be able to login and have access to a wide variety of data.
-You can easily flip through switches to toggle between which data sets you want to view.
-With Minaa Analytics, you can have access to data such as user activity, report trends, and more.
-With this data, you can make informed decisions on situations as they arise
+As an administrator, you will be able to login and have access to a wide variety of data.
+You can easily toggle which data sets you want to view.
+With Minaa Analytics, you have access to data such as user activity, report trends, and more to enable administratores to make informed decisions on situations as they arise.

 ## Walkthorugh part 7 - backend

 Next we will talk about our backend and the powerful tech stack behind it.
 We're leveraging the strengths of GraphQL to provide a reliable, high-performance backend for our mobile application.

 GraphQL is a query language that allows us to define a data schema and access it from our mobile app.
-We have implemented an Apollo Server to handle our GraphQL queries and mutations.
-With Apollo Playground, we can quickly test out our GraphQL queries and view the results.
+We implement this through Apollo Server, and with Apollo Playground, we can quickly execute our GraphQL queries and view the results.

-We also used Prisma to interact with our PostgreSQL database.
-Prisma Studio provides a graphical interface to our database and allows us to quickly design and modify our schema.
-We can also use the Prisma schema to automatically generate GraphQL types and fields.
+Our GraphQL API employs Prisma to communicate with our PostgreSQL database.
+Prisma allowed us to quickly iterate and evolve our database and GraphQL resolvers throughout the development process.

-Our tech stack gives us the power to quickly and easily create a reliable backend for any application.
-Thanks to GraphQL, we can adapt our app to any mobile platform, while still maintaining a high performance.
+Though GraphQL was a large initial investment, our tech-stack empowered us to create a reliable and extensible backend for cross-platform capabilities.

 ## Wrap up

-This brings us to the conclusion of our demo, at the beginning of this project, we sought to create a mobile application from scratch using React-Native and GraphQL.
-We had to learn these technologies from the ground up and implement them in order to create a cross-platform experience.
+This brings us to the conclusion of our demo.

+When we began this project, we sought to create a cross-platform application from scratch using React-Native and GraphQL.
+Though we had to learn these technologies from the ground up, we were able to leverage them in a meaningful way.

-We experienced many challenges along the way,  managing tech debt and ensure that the app was scalable and reliable.
-Despite these challenges, we are proud of the features our app offers.
+We experienced many challenges along the way, managing tech debt and ensuring that the app embodied our core features.
+Despite these challenges, we are proud of the what our app offers.

-Our app allows users to make reports, view their profiles, and access an admin web page.
-In the future, we plan to implement more features to make the app even better.

-This includes admin approving certain user actions and privileges, as well as offline capabilities.
-We also want to implement features such as user comments on other users reports and fully utilizing mobile device features such as the camera.
+As we neared the end of our development timeframe, we wanted to make our app even more robust and feature-rich.
+This includes linking user actions and privileges to admin approval, offline map capabilities, user comments on reports, and fully utilizing mobile native features such as the camera and haptic responses.

 We hope you enjoyed our demo and look forward to hearing your feedback.

-Thank you.
+We are Minaa, thank you.